neostoic/cheap_bean/README.md

 Platform under development that lists the coffee shops (Chain & Independent) in Toronto, Canada, and provides simple metrics (Price & Rating) to consumers to allow them to make informed choices.

-----------[Current development links]---------
+----------[Current development links]--------- @rafkhan - Make accounts and I'll add you up.
-Note: Make screenshots/static copies of all planning/wireframing in web apps and commit to GH for standardization and archive purposes.
+Note: Make screenshots/static copies of all planning/wireframing in web apps (screenshot) and commit to GH for standardization and archive purposes.
+Maintain git versions with periodic updates every significant iteration.

-@rafkhan - Make accounts and I'll add you up.

     Lean Canvas (high level project map): https://leanstack.com/canvases/137671